stevenocchipinti/learn-to-code-ruby/curriculum.md

 * Calling methods on an object
 * Integer methods, Float methods, String methods
+* built in functions (like rand, puts and many more)

+* Methods vs functions
+* Functions
+* Shorthand syntax sneak peak: function parentheses
+* Default values for functions

+* Test Driven Development (principles only)
+* Test assertions sneak peak: Used in the function exercise

 * Data types: Booleans
 * Predicate methods
 * Comparison operators
-* built in functions (like rand)

 * Control flow (`if`, `elsif`, `case`, etc.)

 * Arrays

-* Shorthand syntax!

 * Loops (finite, infinite and break)
 * Enumerable (each, map, filter, etc.)
+* Blocks (do...end, {})

+* Hashes
 * Symbols
-* Hashes

 * Parsing JSON and CSV

+* Shorthand hash syntax: 1.8 vs 1.9
+* Shorthand syntax: function parentheses, implicit return, hash curly braces

+* Classes

+# This should be moved to a suitable place based on exercises
 * Incrementing a counter
 * Generating a random number

-# Functions should probably be higher up :/

-* Functions
-* Default values for functions

-* Test assertions
-* Test Driven Development

-* Classes

 * Exceptions

+* Test Driven Development recap
+* Test assertions: Using them